aweymo/VRAF_RC/index.md

       date and address. https://aweymo.github.io/Rep.Network.1/"
 - template: hero-banner-w-image
   block: hero-2
-  content: Considering the hurdles encountered in this project, we were still able
+  content: <strong>Considering the hurdles encountered in this project, we were still
-    to make an exceptional impact in our original mission statement to surface "significant cultural insights" from the collection that would better represent the history of Tacoma's BIPOC community.
+    able to make an exceptional impact in our original mission statement to surface "significant cultural insights" from the collection that would better represent the history of Tacoma's BIPOC community.</strong>
   headline: ''
   image:
     image: ''